nuxt/image/docs/content/3.providers/imagekit.md

 ### `effectGradient`

-Turn your image to a grayscale version using the `effectGradient` modifier.
+Add a gradient overlay over an input image using the `effectGradient` modifier.

 ```html
 <NuxtImg